mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 1. The open-loop gain is infinitely large:
 $$A\rightarrow\infty$$
-2. The input impedance of each input is infinitely large, so no current flows in or out them:
+2. The input impedance is infinitely large, so no current flows in or out of the inputs:
 $$I_+=I_-=0$$
 3. When negative feedback is applied, the output drives the inverting input to be the same voltage as the non-inverting input:
 $$V_+=V_-$$

 ## Definitions

-Here are all the terms we defined in the last lab:
+Here are all the terms we defined in the prelab from lab 4:

 **Open-loop gain, $A$** - the gain of the op-amp when there is no feedback.